-This White Bean and Chorizo Stew is a hearty comforting dish that is a tasty lunch or dinner option for any season of the year!
+This White Bean and Chorizo Stew is a hearty, comforting dish that’s a tasty lunch or dinner option for any season of the year, but especially comfort food season!
 It’s super easy to whip up too!

 - 2 Tbsp. olive oil

-- 1 large onion sliced then roughly chopped
+- 1 large yellow onion, sliced, then roughly chopped

 - 3-4 large garlic cloves minced